Cynthia Luna, Partner

 In the past, Krista has consulted with both nonprofit and for-profit companies on projects related to organizational strategy, effective communication, culture, leader development, training development, and program evaluation.
-She has also contributed to publications pertaining to women’s leadership development across cultures and the use of mixed-methods in evaluation and conservation.
-Krista has presented at local and international conferences, including the Interdisciplinary Perspectives on Leadership Symposium in Corfu, Greece.
+She is a published author and has presented at national and international conferences, including the Interdisciplinary Perspectives on Leadership Symposium in Corfu, Greece.

-Krista is passionate about nature and spends most of her free time outside, whether gardening, exploring new hikes, or playing team sports.
+Krista is passionate about nature and integrating as much play into her life as possible.
 She also enjoys experimenting in the kitchen, leaning into her creative side, and crossing paths with as many dogs as possible.

 Laura Roach, Client Service and Business Operations Associate

 Bringing together a twenty-five year career leading political campaigns and nonprofit programs with an ability to align stakeholders around a common cause, Laura has built a reputation for designing and executing meaningful, positive, and impactful engagement for clients, donors, and community members.Read More Read Less